Lamine Yamal wins Best Young Player at Euro 2024, smashes Pele's record

 Barcelona coach foresees Yamal's only goal at Euro 2024

-In an earlier publication, YEN.com.gh reported that Lamine Yamal shed light on his breathtaking strike vs France, explaining the events leading up to his impressive effort.
+In an earlier publication, YEN.com.gh reported that Lamine Yamal shed light on his breathtaking strike vs France, explaining the events leading up to his impressive effort for Spain.

-He revealed that Barcelona head coach Hansi Flick had predicted he would score against Les Bleus despite not scoring in previous games.
+He revealed that Barcelona head coach Hansi Flick predicted Yamal would score against Les Bleus despite not scoring in previous games, highlighting a positive bond in their team.

 Source: YEN.com.gh